 Possible Interpretations of Pathological Values

-- Increase: Acromegaly, burns, cirrhosis, Cushing's syndrome, diabetes mellitus, diabetic ketoacidosis, familial hyperglycemia, glucagonoma, HIV, hyperosmolarity, hypoglycemia, Japanese encephalitis, menstrual phase, necrotic dermatitis, cellular damage of the islets of the pancreas, pancreatitis (acute, severe),pheochromocytosis, postoperative, renal failure, stress, trauma, uremia.
-Medications: amino acids, cholecystokinin, pancreatososin, danazole, fructose, gastrin, glucocorticoids, insulin, nifedipine, sympathomimetic amines.
-Diet rich in carbohydrates.
+- Increase: Acromegaly, burns, cirrhosis, Cushing's syndrome, diabetes mellitus, diabetic ketoacidosis, familial hyperglycemia, glucagonoma, HIV, hyperosmolarity, hypoglycemia, Japanese encephalitis, the luteal phase of the menstrual cycle, necrotic dermatitis, cellular damage of the pancreas islets, pancreatitis (acute, severe), pheochromocytoma, postoperative, renal failure, stress, trauma, uremia.
+Medications: amino acids, cholecystokinin, pancreozymins, danazol, fructose, gastrin, glucocorticoids, insulin, nifedipine, sympathomimetic amines.
+Diet rich in fats or carbohydrates.

 - Decrease: Cystic fibrosis, hypoglycaemia (associated with chronic pancreatitis), idiopathic glucagon deficiency, insulinoma, pancreatic neoplasms, pancreatitis (chronic), after pancreatectomy.
 Medications: atenolol, pindolol, propranolol, secretin, stevioside.